rabbitmq/rabbitmq-website/site/kubernetes/operator/troubleshooting-topology-operator.md

 ### Status

-All Messaging Topology Operator custom resources have [status subresource](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#object-spec-and-status) that describes the current state of the resource.
+All custom Messaging Topology Operator resources have a [status subresource](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#object-spec-and-status) that describes the current state of the resource.

-For example, to get the status of a queue with name 'my-queue', you can run:
+For example, to get the status of a queue with name 'my-queue', run:

 <pre class="lang-bash">
 kubectl get queues.rabbitmq.com my-queue -oyaml